What is MAP testing?

 What can parents do to help their child prepare for MAP testing?

-- Ensure that your child is present for school and arrives on time on testing dates.
+- Ensure that your child is present for school and arrives on time during the MAP testing window.

 - Ensure that your child eats healthy, balanced meals.